HackYourFuture-CPH/JavaScript/JavaScript1/Week2/homework.md

 ## Step 2: Javascript warmup part one
 Just like last time, lets warmup our brain!
-Go back to FreeCodeCamp, start where you left of and finish the rest of the Basic JavaScript challenges.
+Go back to FreeCodeCamp, start where you left off and finish the rest of the Basic JavaScript challenges.
 We know this seems like a lot, but the tasks are not so big, so hang in there!

 Please make sure you REALLY understand the exercises below: